 On the surface there appears to be nothing wrong with this.
-Until you look at the other scenario.
-The RM informs the CEO that he will get him a salesperson who handles credit cards to see through the application; and the CEO says, “Connect him to my PA (Personal Assistant)”.
+It’s just great customer service.
+Well, that’s until you look at the other scenario.
+The RM informs the CEO that he will get him a salesperson who handles credit cards to see through the application.
+And the CEO says, “Connect him to my PA (Personal Assistant)”.
 CEO and this RM are on the same (strategic) wavelength.
-The former RM became operational.
+As for the former RM, he became operational.

 Yes, to remain relevant, the corporate RM must demonstrate such strategic thinking as the CEO’s.
 Whereas the CEO runs a company, the RM runs the account as a project.
 Hence, the credit card matter (like overtime requests) will be handled by someone else but the RM (just as with the CEO) will still monitor and grow account (business) performance.

-What he will not say is this: “I lack the managerial capacity to monitor the various moving parts of the account and I don’t trust other departments to do their job.”
+What he will not say is this: “I lack the leadership capacity to monitor the various moving parts of the account and I don’t trust other departments to do their job.”
 And yet, these are the leadership skills he must grow to remain strategic.
 Can you be ‘messed up’?
 Yes, you can.
 It’s a (business) relationship and so you handle challenges as they happen.
 Is it easy to be salesperson, sales manager and CEO all at once?
 No, it’s not.

 However, a parent delegates ‘parenting’ to teachers, but remains accountable to the child’s growth.
 Equally, the effective strategic account manager ‘delegates’ the necessary responsibilities but remains accountable to them.